matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 gs://example-bucket/composite-object
 ```

-**Design your app to handle network failures with truncated exponential backoff**
+**Design your app to handle network failures with truncated exponential backoff.**

 - Truncated exponential backoff:
     - Is a standard error-handling strategy for network applications.